preawp/psych-of-selection/README.md

 ## **📌 Project Overview**
 Are **ambitious people pickier in dating?** Do **fun-loving people say "yes" more often?** Do **highly attractive people reject more dates?**

-This project explores how **personality traits influence dating selectivity**, analyzing whether people with certain traits tend to have **higher standards and fewer matches**.
-Using real speed dating data, we aim to uncover:
+This project explores how **personality traits influence dating selectivity**, using real speed dating data to investigate whether certain self-perceptions correlate with actual behavior and match outcomes.
-- Which personality traits are linked to higher selectivity
-- Whether attractive people reject more dates
-- Whether ambitious people are harder to match

 ---

 ## **🎯 Goals**
 - Analyze how personality traits relate to dating selectivity
 - Compare expected vs. actual matches to measure pickiness
-- Identify whether attractiveness, ambition, intelligence, or fun predicts match likelihood
+- Predict match likelihood based on personality traits

 ---